Bayard Holmes: Search for a cure to schizophrenia

-In 1908, Holmes retired in order to become a caretaker to his son Raph, who suffered "dementia praecox", as the condition today known as schizophrenia was referred to at the time.
+In 1908, Holmes retired in order to become a caretaker to his son Ralph, who suffered "dementia praecox", as the condition today known as schizophrenia was referred to at the time.
 Ralph had begun developing the condition in 1905.
 During his retirement, Holmes worked on research and writings about the condition his son suffered.
 Despite having had no prior training in psychiatry, Holmes conducted literary and laboratory research on the condition.
 He secured a floor of the Psychopathic Hospital of Chicago to conduct investigations into the condition.
 He also created and served as editor of Dementia Praecox Studies, which is believed to be the first medical journal named for a psychiatric disorder.
 The journal was published quarterly.
 A number of essays and research articles created by Holmes were compiled and into two separate volumes, one published in 1911 and another 1915.

 At the time, one theory about the condition was the focal infection theory of its etiology, which theorized that the condition was brought about by intestinal stasis causing a bacterial production of toxins that affected brain function of those afflicted.
 By 1915, Holmes believed that he had found evidence to support this theory, believing that the cause of schizophrenia was an ergot-like toxaemia caused by faecal stasis in the caecum.
 He theorized in 1916 that the source was likely an intestinal blockage created by an overgrowth of bacteria, and that the bacteria generated a toxin –he thought likely histamine.
 Acting on this theory, Holmes's work sought to develop a surgical cure.
 Noll developed a rational therapy based upon this theory in which the afflicted would be given abdominal surgery in which an incision into the intestines was created by cutting through the appendix, and then daily colonic irrigations were administered.
 In May 1916, he began experimenting, with his son being his first subject.
 However, his son died only four days into receiving the treatment.

 Undeterred by his son's death, Holmes continued to treat 22 more patients with his therapy.
 In 1917, he established the short-lived Psychiatric Research Laboratory of the Psychopathic Hospital, which was located at Cook County Hospital.
 In his day, he was able to establish public regard as being one of the world's foremost authorities on "dementia praecox" (schizophrenia).
 He claim to have had several "good successes", and only two fatalities in treating the condition.
 In reality, his efforts were failures and harmed many patients.
 He did not count his son among those fatalities, and in fact expunged his son's treatment from his medical reports.
 He also dismissed a major research colleague, H. M. Jones, whose findings had directly contradicted his own.

 Today, the University of Chicago Library holds collections related to Holmes' studies on schizophrenia.